 - When you have finished using your BBQ, make sure you close the gas cylinder valve first before you switch the BBQ off.
 This ensures that no gas is left in the hose once you have finished

-Safe storage of BBQ gas cylinders
+Safe BBQ gas bottle storage

 - Always store BBQ gas cylinders outdoors in a well-ventilated space, never indoors.